-When all stakeholders are rule compliant - which is the first step - WADA is instructed by its Foundation Board to use the Compliance Review Committee and the processes they have developed to focus on the quality of anti-doping programs.
-Anti-Doping Organisations, wherever they may be situated, are encouraged to be more efficient and more effective in their principal purpose: the protection of clean athletes.
-To ensure that this is conducted efficiently, we are in the process of seeking ISO Accreditation for the process so that quality anti-doping programs can flourish, and so that the rules are knowingly and properly applied.
+When all stakeholders are rule compliant - which is the first step - WADA is instructed by its Foundation Board to use the Compliance Review Committee and the processes they have developed to focus on the quality of anti-doping programs (as was recommended in the Independent Commission Report).
+Anti-Doping Organizations, wherever they may be situated, are urged to be more efficient and more effective in their principal purpose: the protection of clean athletes.
+To ensure that this is conducted efficiently, we are in the process of seeking ISO Accreditation for our Code compliance monitoring process so that quality anti-doping rules are knowingly and properly applied.
 This accreditation process will enhance standards across the whole anti-doping community.